Return to Equilibrium Menu

 And the answer is:

-The above is called an equilibrium expression and it is different from the way Waage and Guldberg wrote it.
+The above is called an equilibrium constant expression (can be shortened to 'equilibrium expression'). and it is different from the way Waage and Guldberg wrote it.
 Please trust the ChemTeam when I say that the above, modern way of writing an equilibrium expression says exactly the same thing as the way they wrote it.

 By the way, you may notice that the terms products and reactants are somewhat blurred in an equilibrium situation.
 The agreed upon convention is to use the reaction AS WRITTEN and call the left side "reactants" and the right side "products."